-Alternatively, there are tricycles and jeepney options available to get around Camiguin Island.
+Alternatively, there are tricycles and jeepney options available to get around the island.
 A 20-minute tricycle ride will cost around 100 pesos whereas a jeepney ride is only 40-50 pesos.

 BEST TIME TO VISIT CAMIGUIN

 The best time to visit Camiguin, weather-wise, is between April and July when temperatures are hot and there is barely any rainfall.
-This is also high season in Camiguin so expect to see many tourists during these months.
+This is also the high season so expect to see many tourists during these months.

 CAMIGUIN TOURIST SPOTS

-Now that you’ve got all the information on where to stay in Camiguin, the best time to visit and all the logistics, let’s get to the fun stuff!
+Now that you’ve got all the information on where to stay, the best time to visit, and all the logistics, let’s get to the fun stuff.

-So without further ado, here is my Ultimate Guide to the 13 Best Camiguin Tourist Spots!
+So without further ado, here is the ultimate guide to the 13 Best Camiguin Tourist Spots!

 #1 WHITE ISLAND CAMIGUIN

-Exploring White Island was the highlight of my Camiguin trip which is why it claims the number one spot on this Camiguin tourist spots list.
+Exploring White Island was the highlight of my trip which is why it claims the number one spot on this list.
 The soft and powdery Camiguin sandbar is located just 2km off the northern shores of Mambajao and it’s one of the best things to do in Camiguin!

 We walked from one end of the sandbar to the other in a matter of minutes and noticed there was a second sandbar across a shallow water channel.
 My buddy Jay crossed over to the other side and I sent my drone up to take a few shots.
 He had the entire sandbar to himself, it was unreal!

-One of my favorite things about White Island is the view facing back towards Camiguin Island where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
+One of my favorite things about White Island is the view facing back towards the mainland where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
 I have never seen a landscape quite like it in my life!